Climate Change and Adaptation in Connecticut

 In November 2021, two new positions were created at Connecticut Sea Grant as part of an exciting new initiative funded by the EPA through the Long Island Sound Study to increase the capacity to serve communities dealing with resilience challenges.

-The positions for sustainable and resilient community extension educators were created to focus on issues such as increased flooding of roads and bridges, wetland loss, erosion and other effects of climate change, and to work with three colleagues based at New York Sea Grant under a five-year work plan developed by the two Sea Grant programs.
+such as increased flooding of roads and bridges, wetland loss, erosion and other effects of climate change, and to work with three colleagues based at New York Sea Grant under a five-year work plan developed by the two Sea Grant programs.

 Article addresses climate change and land use management issues